 Khopotso Bodibe: Your views on this, Françoise?

-Because education, sensitisation, advocacy, all those need to be covered by financial means, which are limited in my point of view.
+Because education, sensitisation, advocacy, all these things need to be covered by financial means, which are limited in my point of view.
 Those are the two main obstacles.
 Women are not educated, which means that they really don't know their rights.
 They believe in culture.
 It's very unfortunate.

 I can give you an example related to inheritance.
-We are in 2020 and we in Burundi, women and girls cannot inherit.
+We are in 2020 and in Burundi, women and girls cannot inherit.
 And when we went to do a study, we realised that the majority of people who are against that law were women.
-And for me, those women were against because they could not think deeply and widely to see the consequences of not being inherited.
+And for me, those women were against it because they could not think deeply and widely to see the consequences of not being able to inherit.
 Just believe in the cultural norms and some of the norms are very harmful.